AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 ![a picture of the CC1101 transceiver that operates at 433MHz](./cc1101.png "CC1101 transceiver - 433MHz")

 ## MQTT
-[MQTT](https://mqtt.org/) is a lightweight message queue, commonly used for IoT.
+We'll be using [MQTT](https://mqtt.org/) for this.
+It is a lightweight message queue, commonly used for IoT.
 We can publish the state of the water meter to it, and Home Assistant will subscribe to these updates accordingly.

 # Getting started
 So if you want to follow along, I'm making the following assumptions: